getsentry/sentry-docs/src/collections/_documentation/workflow/releases/index.md

     level="warning"
 %}

-Monitor the health of releases by observing user adoption, usage of the application, percentage of [LINK to glossary: crashes], and [LINK to glossary: session data].
+Monitor the health of releases by observing user adoption, usage of the application, percentage of [crashes]({%- link _documentation/workflow/releases/release-health-glossary.md -%}#crash), and [session data]({%- link _documentation/workflow/releases/release-health-glossary.md -%}#session).
 Release health will provide insight into the impact of crashes and bugs as it relates to user experience, and reveal trends with each new issue through the release details, graphs, and filters.

 ### Releases Index